run-ai/docs/docs/Researcher/tools/dev-jupyter.md

-INFO[0001] Using default jupyter notebook image "jupyter/scipy-notebook" INFO[0001] Using default jupyter notebook service type portforward The job 'build-jupyter' has been submitted successfully You can run `runai describe build-jupyter -p team-a` to check the job status INFO[0006] Waiting for job to start
+INFO[0001] Using default jupyter notebook image "jupyter/scipy-notebook" INFO[0001] Using default jupyter notebook service type portforward The job 'build-jupyter' has been submitted successfully You can run `runai describe job build-jupyter -p team-a` to check the job status INFO[0006] Waiting for job to start
 Waiting for job to start
 Waiting for job to start